akihyro/retryable/README.md

 Retryable
 =========

-This is a module for the Java 8+.

-The module provides a retry of the code block.
+The module provides a retry of the code block for Java 8+.
 Runs a code block, and retries it when an exception occurs.

 Status